 On February 11, 2008, we announced that our Board of Directors authorized management to repurchase shares of our common stock with an aggregate purchase price of up to \$50 million (the "Repurchase Authorization").
 We may from time to time and as business conditions warrant purchase shares of our common stock on the open market or in negotiated or block trades.
 No time limit has been set for completion of this program.
 During the year ended December 31, 2023, the Company repurchased 36,000 shares of common stock for \$0.9 million.
-During the quarter ended December 31, 2023, the Company repurchased 36,000 shares of shares of our common stock in 2022, and prior to the 2023 purchases, the most recent purchase of the Company's shares of common stock occurred during the year ended December 31, 2012.
+During the quarter ended December 31, 2023, the Company did not repurchase any shares of common stock.
+There were no purchases of shares of our common stock in 2022, and prior to the 2023 purchases, the most recent purchase of the Company's shares of common stock occurred during the year ended December 31, 2012.
 As of December 31, 2023, we have purchased 1,074,670 shares of our common stock pursuant to the Repurchase Authorization for a total of \$29.2 million and \$20.8 million remains available for future purchases under the Repurchase Authorization.